akauppi/GroundLevel-firebase-es/packages/app/README.md

 Point your browser to `http://localhost:3001`.

 Changes to your front-end files are still reflected in the browser, but back-end services are now run in the cloud.
 Changes you do to the data will persist.
+So will your logs.
 Traffic you create will be using your [quotas](https://firebase.google.com/docs/functions/quotas).

 The two development modes are completely orthogonal - you can run them side by side, in different terminals.
 By default, local uses port 3000 and online port 3001.